CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 2 - Parameters/Debugging.md

 ## Gather Data

 Programs crashing are actually easier to debug than incorrect behavior \- it's a lot easier to figure out where to start looking\!
 When a Java program crashes, it generates a **stack trace**: this is a record of what line of code it was trying to run when the crash happened, and context about how it got there.
-For simple programs, "how the program got there" is usually easy to spot, but as programs get more complex, this becomes increasingly useful.
+For simple programs, "how the program got there" is usually easy to spot, but as programs get more complex, stack traces become increasingly useful.

 **Note:** you might notice that a stack trace looks very similar to what shows up in the 'Debug' view when you stop at a breakpoint \- that's not a coincidence\!

 ## How to read a stack trace:

 The exact line where something went wrong is often not useful, because it's within some library \- while IRL you will occasionally find (and have to work around) a bug in 3rd party code, that's unusual and out of scope for this class.
 Scan down the stack trace, starting from the top, until you find a reference to a file you can edit.
-This will give you both a file and a **line number** in that file \- for both the console and JUnit views in eclipse, you can **double-click** on that line in the stack trace to open the specific code in the editor.
+This will give you both a **file** and a **line number** in that file \- for both the console and JUnit views in eclipse, you can **double-click** on that line in the stack trace to open the specific code in the editor.

 The other very **useful part** of the stack trace is the **message**: this is right at the top, just before the list of files and line numbers.
 This message will give you any hints or relevant information that your program had about what went wrong \- sometimes it's just a description of what happened ("dividing by 0"), but sometimes it's more detailed ("There aren't any breadcrumbs on square (0,0)").